logo

 12 Articles

-English, Math, Reading, Science, and the optional essay.
+English, Math, Reading, Science (optional), and the Essay (optional).

-The ACT course consists of 4 components: core lessons, topic lessons, practice tests, and online material.
-There are 16 core lessons, each 2.5 hours, that cover high yield test information.
-The 16 topic lessons, each 1.5 hours, focus on specific concepts and teach math concepts that you may need for the test but haven't learned yet in school.
-The 8 practice tests, each 3.5 hours, provide an objective way to assess study habits and progression through the course.
-The online material consists of learning modules, the question bank, and thousands of explanations.
-The entire course is 86 hours and spans 2.5 months in the summer and 4 months in the fall.
+The ACT course consists of 3 components: Lessons: 16 lessons (2.5 hours each) that cover high-yield test information.
+Practice Tests: 8 custom-written practice tests that provide an objective way to assess progression through the course.
+Homework: The online resources consist of Learning Modules, the Question Bank, and thousands of Explanations.
+The entire course is 65 hours and spans 2 months in the summer and 4 months in the fall.

 Our median final ACT score is 30 points.